#

 - In Tavern's top bar, click API Connections

-- Under API, select OpenAI
+- Under API, select Chat Completion (OpenAI)

 - Paste the API key you saved in the previous step